Analytics glossary · cross-sport

 (Total + Spread) / 2.
 A team in a 48-point game favored by 3 has a 25.5 implied total.
 Shapes game script: high implied totals favor pass-catchers; low totals favor defenses.

-Favored teams with big leads run more (closing out games); underdogs down 10+ pass more.
-Projected game script shifts RB carries vs. WR targets materially.
+Favored teams with big leads run more to close out games; underdogs down 10-plus pass more to catch up.
+Projected game script shifts RB carries versus WR targets materially.

 How fast a team runs plays when scoring is competitive.